redbadger/crux/docs/src/internals/runtime.md

 Bar the locking and sharing mechanics, all it does is update the state of the future (`shared_state`) and then calls `wake` on the future's waker to schedule it on the executor.

+In the next chapter, we will look at how this process changes when Crux is used via an FFI interface where requests and responses need to be serialised in order to pass across the language boundary.